 Yes, deer hunting at night is very much possible.
 At this time, the deer are mostly grazing together with less or little movement.
 But unlike you, who is primarily relying on the sense of sight, deer have a sense of smell that puts them at a higher advantage.

 On top of that, night hunting is illegal in most countries worldwide; hence it's better to be aware of what the law tells before you go for that night hunt.
+This hunting rules and regulation for different states post has some additional tips for hunters.

 Morning Deer Hunt Vs. Evening Deer Hunt